 This series is supported by an FDA Scientific Conference Grant.

-The first conference in the series will be a three-hour webinar that will focus on applying lessons learned—those sustained and those abandoned– during the COVID-19 pandemic to future work with children in clinical trials.
-We are delighted to announce the keynote speakers:
+The first conference in the series was a three-hour webinar that focused on applying lessons learned—those sustained and those abandoned– during the COVID-19 pandemic to future work with children in clinical trials.
+We were delighted to host the keynote speakers:

 We would appreciate feedback on these webinars.
 Please complete the survey to help us plan future webinars in this series that are both informative and convenient.